 There are various types of lentils, with different colors, shapes, size.
-And differently than other legumes it’s not needed to soak them for hours in water, at least not in this recipe.
+And differently than other legumes it’s not needed to soak them for hours in water.

 The fact the we don’t soak them in water for hours it’s also helping to keep them firm after cooking.

-Tomato: I used the triple tomato concentrate, but also a good tomato sauce or some good and tasty fresh tomatoes (when it’s their season) are good choices, of course.
+Tomato: this time I used the triple tomato concentrate, but also a good tomato sauce or some good and tasty fresh tomatoes (when it’s their season) are good choices, of course.

 On the web you can find recipes with pre-cooked canned lentils: well, it’s possible, but they don’t have the same taste and neither the same texture, so if you aim to the best result just choose the dry lentils and be patient 🙂

 Let’s see how to make it!